IDFCTS/MLOps-Training/03-Helm/03-helm.md

 - Kustomization File

 ### Final Exercise:
-- Deploy your the docker image from `02-docker` on openshift using helm.
+- Deploy the docker image from `02-docker` on openshift using helm.